m6r-ai/commit-critic/README.md

 The tool will include all guidelines it can find.
 If you want to add new ones for a particular language then create a new file for that language and add content in the same format as the examples provides.

+There are example guidelines in the git repo for the tool.
+Please see the `review-guides` directory.

 ## Exit Codes

 The application uses the following exit codes: